atomisthq/docs/docs/user-guide/rug/handlers.md

 Events are everywhere in the software development and operations processes.
 Our source code repositories generate events.
 Our CI systems generate events.
 Our runtime platforms generate events.
 Our services generate events.
 Our issue tracking systems generate events.
-Everything seems to generated events.
+Everything seems to generate events.

 Atomist believes that bringing all these events together so they can be connected and acted upon provides tremendous value for shipping better code